Drawing and Painting Workshop | Grades 4-8

 August 5@9:00 am - August 9@12:00 pm EDT

 Instructor: Megan Miller

 Faculty member Megan Miller has a Bachelor of Fine Arts with a concentration in painting and a Bachelor of Science Degree in Art Education from Kutztown University, as well as a Masters of Education from Concordia University.
-She has worked with the Michener since 2006, and is also an art teacher in the Pennsbury School District, teaching at the middle school level.
+She has worked with the Michener since 2006, first as a college intern, then as a teaching assistant, and currently as an adjunct staff member.
+She teaches a variety of classes during the summer including Fabulous Fives, All About Art, and Drawing and Painting.
+She is also an art teacher in the Pennsbury School District, teaching at the middle school level.
 Her large scale paintings are inspired by nature; she works primarily in oils and watercolors.
-“Megan is talented, encouraging, a good listener.
+“Megan always encourages my son, and listens to his concerns, excitement and questions.
 She is playful and funny but also patient and understanding.
-She’s the reason my son loves the Michener Art Camps, and we scour the brochure looking for her name when we sign up every summer.”
+She’s the reason he’s loved the Michener Art Camps, and we scour the brochure looking for her name when we sign up.”